 - Episodes: 24

 Blade of the Immortal follows the story of Manji, an immortal samurai seeking redemption for his past sins.
-The series is known for its intense and choreographed struggle scenes, as well as a narrative that mixes action with emotional depth.
-However, some critics indicate that the rhythm may vary, with moments of action followed by slower sequences.
+The series is known for its intense, choreographed fight scenes, as well as a narrative that blends action with emotional depth.
+However, some critics point out that the pacing can vary, with moments of action followed by slower sequences.

-The animation is stylized, with a visual design that refers to comics and a color palette that highlights the combat scenes.
-The characters are complex, with motivations and past that enrich the plot.
-Blade of the Immortal is a solid choice for those who appreciate samurai stories with a touch of fantasy and visceral action.
+The animation is stylized, with a visual design reminiscent of comics and a color palette that highlights the combat scenes.
+The characters are complex, with motivations and backstories that enrich the plot.
+Blade of the Immortal is a solid choice for those who enjoy samurai stories with a touch of fantasy and visceral action.

 09. Brave 10